Willson Contreras: 2016–2017

 The Cubs promoted Contreras to the major league team on June 17, 2016.
-On June 19, he hit a two-run home run on the first pitch of his first major-league at-bat after two pick-off attempts by the pitcher to first base, becoming the 30th player in the modern MLB era to do so.
+On June 19, he hit a two-run home run on the first pitch of his first major-league at-bat after two pick-off attempts by A. J. Schugel to first base, becoming the 30th player in the modern MLB era to do so.
 In his fifth game, he started at the first base position, and started in left field in his eighth game, establishing himself as a versatile player on the field.
 Contreras finished the 2016 regular season with 80 hits in 295 at-bats with 12 home runs, 35 RBIs and a .275 batting average.

 In Game 4 of the 2016 National League Division Series against the San Francisco Giants with the Cubs having a 2–1 series lead, Contreras had a pinch-hit two-run single in the top of the ninth inning, tying the score at five.
 Contreras was forced at second by a Jason Heyward bunt but the Cubs scored the go-ahead run later that inning, sending them to the National League Championship Series.
 The Cubs won the 2016 World Series over the Cleveland Indians, giving the Cubs their first championship in 108 years.
 Contreras drove in a run with a double in the seventh game.

 On April 2, 2017, Contreras was the Cubs' opening day starting catcher against the St. Louis Cardinals.
 After hitting five home runs in six games, he was selected as the National League's Player of the Week on August 8.
 On August 9, Contreras suffered a moderate hamstring strain while running to first base against the San Francisco Giants.
 At the time of the injury he was batting .274 with 93 hits in 339 at bats, hit 21 home runs and had 70 RBIs.
 Willson returned from the injury on September 10 as a pinch hitter.
 On September 15, 2017, Contreras was ejected and suspended one game for throwing his mask, which bounced and hit umpire Jordan Baker in the shins.

 In 377 at-bats, Contreras finished the season with a .276 batting average, 104 hits, 21 home runs, five stolen bases and 74 RBIs.

 On October 18, 2017, in Game Four of the NLCS, Contreras hit the longest postseason home run, at 491 ft, since Statcast started recording such data in 2015.